Caught by Umeå goes on tour

 The city has a well known university and with its 36,000 students this makes it a youthful place with a rich cultural life.
 And its great location means you are never far from beautiful countryside!

 Follow all the action live on Twitter via #caughtbyumea or on Facebook

 Northern Sweden, including legendary Swedish Lapland, is unique.
 Where else can you visit the ICEHOTEL?

 Visit Sápmi and the Sami people and immerse yourself in their culture and customs.
 Experience Sami food al fresco in the Arctic Circle, have a go at reindeer sledding, go hunting and fishing with a Sami guide, all while getting to know the Sami.

-If you didn’t know it already the city of Umeå (pronounced oo-meh) is European Capital of Culture 2014.
-Which means it is going to be one very buzzing cultural hotspot of festivals, events, arts and music
+If you didn’t know it already the city of Umeå (pronounced oo-meh) was European Capital of Culture 2014.
+Which means it is a very buzzing cultural hotspot of festivals, events, arts and music